 Otahuhu

-Blake Civil Construction serves Otahuhu from our Coatesville base, approximately 40km south via the SH1 Southern Motorway.
-Otahuhu occupies a narrow isthmus just 1,200 metres wide between the Mangere Inlet and the Tamaki River estuary, creating unique civil construction conditions where waterway proximity, industrial heritage, and residential development intersect.
+Blake Civil Construction covers Otahuhu from our Coatesville base, roughly 40km south via SH1.
+Otahuhu sits on a narrow isthmus, just 1,200 metres wide between the Mangere Inlet and the Tamaki River estuary.
+Waterway proximity, industrial history, and residential development all collide on the same sites here.

 Why Local Expertise Matters

-As civil construction Otahuhu specialists, we bring 25+ years of experience to the challenges of building on waterway-influenced terrain.
-Our drainage design accounts for tidal influence, our earthworks methods manage high water tables and variable fill, and our understanding of Auckland Council requirements for sensitive coastal environments ensures compliance on every project.
+We bring 25+ years to the challenges of building on waterway-influenced terrain in Otahuhu.
+Our drainage design accounts for tidal effects, our earthworks methods are built around high water tables and variable fill, and we understand what Auckland Council wants to see on sensitive coastal environment consents.
+Compliance isn't an afterthought here.

 Local Conditions